splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 Alex groups traces by specific tags
 =====================================

 Because ``http.url`` is an unindexed span, Alex can't use Tag Spotlight to see a breakdown in requests and errors by ``http.url``.
-So, Alex goes to Trace Analyzer, and selects ``http.url`` in the :guilabel:`Group traces by`` menu to quickly understand the prevalence of errors for the specific http.url value that they made note of from the problematic trace.
+So, Alex goes to Trace Analyzer and selects ``http.url`` in the :guilabel:`Group traces by` menu to quickly understand the prevalence of errors for the specific ``http.url`` value that they made note of from the problematic trace.
 Alex notes that over 10% of traces for the ``/checkout/{cardId}`` request have errors.

 ..  image:: /_images/apm/apm-use-cases/TraceAnalyzerGroup.png
     :width: 95%